datadrivers/workshop-terraform/docs/index.markdown

 ---
-title: Workshop Terraform
+title: Terraform Workshop "From beginner to winner"
 permalink: /
 ---

-# Workshop Terraform
+# Terraform Workshop "From beginner to winner"

 ## Topics